 Hold the First Class rank of the Boy Scouts of America, as a minimum.

-After registration with a troop or team, have experienced 15 days and nights of Boy Scout camping during the two-year period prior to the election.
-The 15 days and nights must include one, but no more than one, long-term camp consisting of six consecutive days and five nights of resident camping, approved and under the auspices and standards of the Boy Scouts of America.
+After registration with a troop or team, have experienced 15 nights of Boy Scout camping during the two-year period prior to the election.
+The 15 nights must include one, but no more than one, long-term camp consisting of five consecutive nights of resident camping, approved and under the auspices and standards of the Boy Scouts of America.
 The balance of the camping must be overnight, weekend, or other short-term camps.
 Candidates for youth membership shall be elected by other youth members in accordance with policies set forth by the national Order of the Arrow committee.

 Scouts with special needs - The Order of the Arrow is committed to including Scouts and Scouters who have special needs because of a disability.
 In the case of special-needs troops, election teams should follow the same procedures, keeping in mind that any Scout who is classified as a youth member of a troop, regardless of age, will be considered a youth (voting) member.
 All other membership requirements remain the same.
 When inducting a Scout or Scouter with a special need, as with any candidate, lodges should make the activities challenging within the individual’s limitations, and plan accordingly.
 Accessibility to ceremonial circles, sleeping sites, and appropriate work projects should be taken into consideration to ensure a meaningful induction.